 Self-hosted

-Both Gatus and Peekaping have their unique strengths and serve similar purposes effectively.
+Gatus appears to have several advantages over Peekaping, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Golang.
 However, they differ in their additional technology choices: Gatus uses Vue while Peekaping leverages Bash, Typescript, JSX.